textileio/go-threads/integrationtests/testground/README.md

 testground run composition --wait -f head-docker.toml
 #  This one uses whatever version specified by go.mod in the current directory.
 Do check/update dependencies before running this.
 testground run composition --wait -f current-docker.toml
+#  This one is good for local test while developing.
+testground run composition --wait -f current-exec.toml
 ```

 You can also run individual test case and pass test parameters in command line.
 For example, below builds the test as native executables, runs 2 instances, with very verbose logs printed to the console.
 See manifest.toml for all test parameters.